Wakefield Council urges residents to recycle batteries safely this Christmas

 As the festive period approaches, Wakefield Council is warning residents about the dangers of disposing of batteries and electrical items in household bins.

-The district has seen a rise in the number of fires in bin wagons and at the waste treatment facilities, putting lives at risk and causing serious damage.
+The warning follows a recent rise in the number of fires in bin wagons and at the waste treatment facilities.
+These put lives at risk, can cause serious damage to vehicles and buildings, and disrupt the local collection and recycling of waste.

 Cllr George Ayre